Practical life in Paris (1) : the city

 • African : XVIIIth Arrt (around Place du Chateau Rouge) : African market, etc...(rue de la Goutte d'or, rue des Gardes, rue Leon, rue Myrrha)

-• Branché ("in") : Bastille 11th Arrt (passage du Cheval Blanc, rue du Faubourg St Antoine, rue de Charonne, Rue de Lappe) : latino music, cafés philosophiques, tapas bars, etc...
+• Young and Branché ("in") : Bastille 11th Arrt (passage du Cheval Blanc, rue du Faubourg St Antoine, rue de Charonne, Rue de Lappe) : latino music, cafés philosophiques, tapas bars, etc...

 • Chinese : XIIIth Arrt (Avenue de Choisy) : food, Chinese clothes, etc... (avenue d'Ivry, dalle des Olympiades, rue Nationale, avenue de Choisy) : shop at Tang, THE Chinese supermarket in Paris, with food you've never seen before and inexpensive kitchenware ; visit the Buddhist temple rue du Disque.
 See our page about Chinese in Paris.